us-irs/spacepackets-py/docs/packets.rst

 Extended information can be found in `ECSS-E-70-41A`_  on p.42 or in `ECSS-ST-E-70-41C`_ starting at page 442.

-The structure is shown as follows for a TC[17,1] example.
-The first part is always the the Space Packet Header because PUS packets are a subtype of space packets.
-Packet Length is an unsigned integer C = Number of Octets in Packet Data Field - 1.
+The structure is shown as follows for a ping reply using the PUS service 17 with the subervice ID 2.
+This can also be denoted more briefly as TM[17,2].
+The first part of the packet is always the the Space Packet Header because PUS packets are a subtype of space packets.
+The packet length is an unsigned integer C = Number of Octets in Packet Data Field - 1.

 .. code-block::